robbstenman/ai-case-study/README.md

 ### Key Metrics

-From a *Precision Agriculture* article titlted "Intelligent robots for fruit harvesting: recent developments and future challenges", published June 2, 2022, the 3 key performance metrics for commercial feasibility are:
+From a *Precision Agriculture* article titlted "Intelligent robots for fruit harvesting: recent developments and future challenges", published June 2, 2022, the 3 key performance metrics for commercial feasibility are[^13]:
 *harvest success rate
 *cycle time
-*damage rate[^13]
+*damage rate

 The startups in this field have not published their results so it is difficult to determine how they measure up to their own metrics.